 Read how Ohio-based lender Check ‘n Go got more than 500 customer reviews, leading to a 12.1 percent lift in landing page conversions.

-Google sets 150 reviews as the minimum for applying GSR to your brand’s AdWords campaigns.
+Google sets 100 reviews per country as the minimum for applying GSR to your brand’s AdWords campaigns.

 Authority online comes from volume

 Let’s consider your customers.
 They rely on Google ratings to help them make smart purchasing decisions.